-In pAlice 3art one of this article Depression is Deadlier than CANCER?: 7 Ways to Survive Treatment, we explored depression and cancer.
+In part one of this article Depression is Deadlier than CANCER?: 7 Ways to Survive Treatment, we explored depression and cancer.

 The recent suicide of actor Robin Williams has brought life and death associated with depression into our hearts and homes.
 It has deeply touched our lives and left us with many unanswered questions.
 For those of us not suffering from depression, it was a surprise.
 For those of us touched by depression it was a wake-up call.
 For the whole world, it was a cry for help and a call to action.